isciences/wsim/docs/concepts/electric_power.rst

 Total blue water is used as the indicator of water quantity in each basin.
 Runoff for each basin is computed from the pixel-based land surface model outputs using `exactextract <https://github.com/isciences/exactextract>`_, which considers the portion of each pixel that covers a basin.
 Total blue water is calculated for each basin by accumulating each basin's runoff into the downstream basin to which it is linked by an ID reference.
-Total blue water values are time-integrated by summing total blue water over multiple months.
+Total blue water values are time-integrated by summing total blue water over time-integration periods of 3, 6, 12, 24, and 36 months.
-A statistical distribution is fit for each basin and time-integration period, which can then be used to calculate the return period associated with an individual total blue water value.
+A statistical distribution is fit for each basin and time-integration period, which can then be used to calculate the :doc:`return period <anomaly_calculations>` associated with an individual total blue water value.

-A relevant time-integration period is determined for each basin by considering the effect of water storage.
+The availability of storage reservoirs in a basin impacts the time scale over which hydrologic anomalies have an effect.
+In basins with little storage capacity, electric power generation may be affected by month-to-month changes in hydrologic conditions.
-When water is available in reservoirs in and upstream of a basin, the impact of short-term water deficits may be reduced by releasing stored water.
+In basins with significant storage capacity, the impact of short-term water deficits may be reduced by releasing stored water, and long-term water deficits may impact generation even after they have ended, while reservoir storage is replenished.
-On the other hand, after a long period of water deficits, downstream availability may continue to be low while the storage capacity is replenished.
+In these basins, the effect of storage is taken into account by the use of a longer time-integration period for hydrologic anomaly calculation.

+To account for the effect of upstream storage, a time-integration period for each basin is selected to correspond to the number of months of typical flow that can be stored in reservoirs.
 Cumulative upstream storage capacity is computed for each basin using the Global Reservoir and Dam (GRanD) database :cite:`Lehner:2011`.
 Not all reservoirs provide storage that is available to downstream electric power generation, so reservoirs used for irrigation, flood control, and water supply are excluded from the upstream storage calculation unless they are explicitly coded as used for electric power generation.